Mexican Super Slang!

 Instructor: Lorena Pike, MA, CCI

-Participants will earn 4 California CIMCE, ATA and CCHI instructional hours (pending approval).
+Participants will earn 4 California CIMCE and 4 ATA CEPs

 One of the best presentations I attended during the conference.
 Ms. Pike accomplished exactly what she promised on the session description.
 Ms. Pike provided an in-depth look at specialized vocabulary, presented the terms in organized categories, reinforced the vocabulary with quizzes, and provided a ton of synonyms for each term.
 This is exactly the type of language-specific, advanced professional development I was hoping for at the ATA conference that you can’t find anywhere else.